Virtual Conference Presentations

 Oral presentations will consist of a 10 minute presentation with or without visual aids.
 Presenters will be assigned to a session with similar topics or disciplines.
 Due to the differences in presentation style depending on subject, you should consult your advisor/sponsor for more details about preparation.

-Poster presentations are displays on poster boards.
 The poster is usually a mixture of a brief narrative paper, intermixed with tables, graphs, pictures, and other presentation formats.

 Although one can present figures and tables, papers that do not have these can also be usefully presented as posters.